-DO NOT use special characters, numbered or builted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

 The agency, school administrator or special education case worker, transportation director and Superintendent would be included on the decision for foster student transportation.
-The district would look at current routes within the district, routes of surrounding school districts and potential third party transportation services, such as Village of Progress which is the adult employment program for special needs adults in Ogle Country, or the Rock River Center which provides transportation for local retirees and disabled adults in Oregon.
-The district would meet with the case worker, guardians of the foster student, as well as administrators and teachers for the student to review the transportation options for the foster student and determine the safest option for the foster student to be transportation as ervice, the parents, the case worker and the building administrator to notify parents that the student has been picked up at the service school and the estimated time the student will arrive home.
-A communication plan would also be put in place should the student become ill or an emergency arise that would have the student leaving the service school earlier than end of day to notify parents of the change in transportation inters.1.Safety2.Duration of the need for services3.The time/length of travel time for the student each day4.Time of placement change5.Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation options.9.Maturity and behavioral capacity of student extracurricular activities on transportation options.9.Maturity and behavioral capacity of student Response from the approved FY20 Consolidated District Plan.
+The district would look at current routes within the district, routes of surrounding school districts and potential third party transportation services, such as Village of Progress which is the adult employment program for special needs adults in Ogle County, or the Rock River Center which provides transportation for foster student, as well as administrators and teachers for the student to review the transportation options for the foster student and determine the safest option for the foster student to a verve school and the case worker, and the submistrator so notify parents that the student thas been picked up at the service school and the estimated time the student would have the student takes up at the service school and the estimated time the student times.
+A communication plan would be created between the transportation of the foster student takes worker, and the submistrator so notify parents that the student has been picked up at the service school and the estimated time the student will arrive home.
+A communication plan would have the student taking the service school and for the foater than end of day to notify parents of the student takes.
+Submistrator should have the student takes of the student very parents of the change in transportation times.
+1.Safety2.Duration of the need for services.
+The time/length of travel time for the student each day4.
+Time of placement change5.
+Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation optical on the view of student to activity of student

 The agency, school administrator or special education case worker, transportation director and Superintendent would be included on the decision for foster student transportation.
-The district would look at current routes within the district, routes of surrounding school districts and potential third party transportation services, such as Village of Progress which is the adult employment program for special needs adults in Ogle County, or the Rock River Center which provides transportation for local reviews and disabled adults in Orgeon.
-The district would meet with the case worker, guardians of the foster student, as well as administrators and teachers for the student to review the transportation options for the foster student and determine the safest option for the foster student to be transported to and from school.
-A communication plan would be created between the transportation service, the parents, the case worker and the building administrator to notify parents that the student has been picked up at the service school and the estimated time the student will arrive home.
-A communication plan would also be put in place should the student become ill or an emergency arise that would have the student leaving the service school earlier than end of day to notify parents of the change in transportation times.1.Safety2.Duration of the need for services2.The time/length of travel time for the student each day4.Time of placement change5.Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation options.9.Maturity and behavioral capacity of student e.
-Other services for which student is eligible, such as IDEA transportation options f.
-Options presented by DCFS worker v g.
-Alternatives not directly provided by the district/school such as taxis, carpools, public transportation, etc
+The district would look at current routes within the district, routes of surrounding school districts and potential third party transportation services, such as Village of Progress which is the adult employment program for special needs adults in Ogle County, or the Rock River Center which provides transportation for local retirees and disabled adults in Oregon.
+The district would meet with the case worker, guardians of the foster student, as well as administrators and teachers for the student to review the transportation options for the foster student and determine the safest option for the foster student to neview the transportation outling administrator to notify parents that the student has been picked up at the service school and the estimated time the student would are the student would also be put in place should the student become ill or an emergency arise that would have the student leaving the service school and for y parents of the change in transportation times.1.Safety2.Duration of the need for services.The time/for the student time for the student teach day4.Time of placement change5.Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation optical on the avoiral capacity of student